 Leopard geckos are among the most popular pets in the lizard family.
 These amazing pets are insectivores.
 But are they cannibals, too?

 Leopard Geckos do exhibit cannibalistic behavior.
 They are known to sometimes eat smaller members of their species or even their own young ones.
-This usually happens if there is a lack of food or space.
-However, this is a situation that can easily be avoided by pet owners.
+This usually happens if there is a lack of

 Even if cannibalism in leopard geckos is possible, it doesn’t mean that you can’t avoid it.
 We show you the situations that can encourage cannibalism and how to avoid them.
 We also show you how to keep multiple leopard geckos correctly.